Increasing arc-connectivity by bounded- and fixed-size inversions: Inapproximability

 \subsection{The case \texorpdfstring{$p\geq 4$}{p at least 4}}

-We here deal with the remaining cases, that is, $p \geq 4$.
-We consider the following problem.
+Here, we deal with the remaining cases, that is, $p \geq 4$.
+While we follow similar ideas as for the case $p=3$, we start from a problem in hypergraphs.
 A {\it hypergraph matching} is a collection of pairwise disjoint hyperedges.
 We consider the following algorithmic problem.

 \defproblem{Hypergraph Matching (HM)}{A hypergraph $\mathcal{H}$ and an integer $t$.}{Does $\mathcal{H}$ admit a hypergraph matching of size $t$?}